MikeLippincott/ultrastructural_mitochonria_morphology_analysis/0.download_data/README.md

 These data are from the paper: [Suga et al. 2023](https://doi.org/10.1371/journal.pbio.3002246).
 The data are both raw Z-stacks and segmented mitochondria.
 The segmented mitochondria are in the form of a 3D mask.
-It should be noted that these data are annotated with the ground truth mitochondria, lamellar mitochonrial cristae, and tubular mitochondrial cristae.
+It should be noted that these data are annotated with the ground truth mitochondria, lamellar mitochondrial cristae, and tubular mitochondrial cristae.
 These ground truth masks are included in the data as `.tiff` files as well as the raw data as `.tiff` files.